qwert2603/RetroBase/README.md

 ResultSet updateRecord(String kind, int value, Date date, int id) throws SQLException;
 ```

-As You can see, You can use DBMakeRx annotation and get Observable<*id*>.
-To do that You should create model-type that get Id from ResultSet and use this class as parameter modelClassName in annotation DBMakeRx.
+As You can see, You can use *@DBMakeRx* annotation and get Observable<*id*>.
+To do that You should create model-type that get Id from *ResultSet* and use this class as parameter *modelClassName* in annotation *@DBMakeRx*.
 Model-type may be like this:

 ```
 public class Id {